emfaris/Babbel-Challenge/README.md

 These objects are utilized in the `/page_actions` classes which consists of (as the name implies) actions related to specific pages and also in the tests as well.

 So we have actions which we can be easily re-use if needed.
-Coming towards to the `/tests/loginTests.js`: It’s a good practice to have just 'expectations' in your tests.Everything else is encapsulated.
+Coming towards to the `/tests/loginTests.js`: It’s a good practice to have just 'expectations' in your tests.
+Everything else is encapsulated.
 Very easy to read and maintain.

 ## Reporting

 Jasmine spec reporter has been configured in this project for a better viewing (much better than the default protractor dot reports ;D) of results in the console.
-Ofcourse there are more advance reporting tools for example, Allure Reports but for now I think it does the job.
+Of course there are more advance reporting tools for example, Allure Reports but for now I think it does the job.
 The test progress can be seen while the test is executing in the console window and after completion a summary will be displayed.

 <img src="./images/reportcapture.png"/>